 - A patent directed to highly complex encryption methods using elliptical curve cryptography.
 Case was dismissed without any payment to plaintiffs.

 - Four patents directed to the manufacture, structure and operation of the blu-ray laser diodes used in the PlayStation line of products.
-In this ultra-high stakes litigation directed at core product lines, Mr. Popovski was able to get three of the patents dismissed for zero compensation and obtained a rare summary judgement of invalidity of the fourth patent on the eve of the trial.
+In this ultra-high importance litigation directed at core product lines, Mr. Popovski was able to get three of the patents dismissed for zero compensation and obtained a rare summary judgment of invalidity of the fourth patent on the eve of the trial.

 - Several patents directed to computer generated spherical panning features associated with computer and console games.
 Case settled on favorable terms for client.

 - Lead trial counsel for a fortune 500 company defending two lawsuits asserting three patents directed to enterprise simulation software and enterprise monitoring software.
 The first lawsuit was dismissed without any payment.
 The second lawsuit was on summary judgment where the court held that the asserted claims were directed to subject matter that is ineligible for patent protection and thus invalid.